chefe/ng.nvim/README.md

 - Check if a file is part of an angular project
 - Setup [tree sitter grammer for angular][2]
 - Support for refactorings
+- Generate the command to start the angular language server

 ### Refactorings